Prisze/AAI-510-Final-Project/README.md

 **Acknowledgments**
 -
-- The work represents a collective effort from all group members:  Priscilla Marquez
+- The work represents a collective effort from all group members:  Diego Acevedo, Shaun Friedman, Priscilla Marquez